nickcoutsos/keymap-editor/README.md

 # <img alt="Keymap Editor Icon" height="24px" src="https://github.com/nickcoutsos/keymap-editor/assets/1165066/6675cc0d-d6cd-40a6-9d2a-fa4a86749a6e" /> Keymap Editor

 A browser app to edit ZMK keymaps.
-Although one of the goals for this project is to simplify the manual effort of keymap editing for the end user, is isn't a substitute for understanding ZMK.
+Although one of the goals of this project is to simplify the manual effort of keymap editing for the end user, this isn't a substitute for understanding ZMK.
 Be sure to read ZMK's documentation in order to fully leverage this app's functionality.